FelixOnline/v2/content/articles/2011-10-28-study-links-facebook-friends-with-brain-regions.md

 subtitle: >
   Grey matter linked with number of friends on the social network
 date: "2011-10-28 00:16:54 +0100"

 # Attributes from Felix Online V1
 id: "1628"
 old_path: /science/1628/study-links-facebook-friends-with-brain-regions
 aliases:
  - /science/1628/study-links-facebook-friends-with-brain-regions
+imported: true
+comments:
+ - I have a few questions and to anoyne who answers thanks i really apreciate it cause i really need to know  1 Can you go to an online college with a ged2 What are some good online colleges that dont scam you3 How much does it cost4 At what age can you start online college Can you start before the age of 18 as long as your still paying

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true